-- "we," "us," "our" and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries; - "Synchrony" are to SYNCHRONY FINANCIAL only; - "Bank" are to SYNCHRONY BANK; and - the "Board of Directors" are to Synchrony's board of directors.
+- "we," "us," "our" and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries; - "Synchrony" are to SYNCHRONY FINANCIAL only; - the "Bank" are to Synchrony Bank (a subsidiary of Synchrony); and - the "Board of Directors" are to Synchrony's board of directors. - the "Federal Banking Agencies" are to the Board of Governors of the Federal Reserve System ("Federal Reserve Board"), the Office of the Comptroller of the Currency ("OCC") and the Federal Deposit Insurance Corporation ("FDIC"), collectively.